Table of Contents

 “How long have you two been together?”

-We’ve been asked that question hundreds of times in the last two years.
+We’ve been asked that question hundreds of times in the last five years.
 You see, everyone we meet assumes we are a couple.
 When we tell them we’re not “together” most people are surprised, and a bit confused.
 How did two people of the opposite sex, who aren’t in a relationship, decide to travel the world together?
-And how the hell did they manage to do so for two years?
+And how the hell did they manage to do so for four years?

 Well… let’s start at the beginning.

 If you are a single American, chances are you have tried online dating at least once.

 An overwhelming majority of the 52 million or so singles living in the USA are using, or have used, an online dating site.
 Setting up strangers with strangers is a huge business, to the tune of 1.7 billion dollars annually.
 There is no price a lonely heart won’t pay.